-‘Today’ Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked
+‘Today’ Show’s Tamron Hall Is Leaving NBC, MSNBC Suddenly, Network Shocked

-Tamron Hall is leaving all NBC network, and all related shows after being offered a significant raise.
-NBC put out a statement reflecting their disappointment, but friends are not surprised.
-Last week it was announced that Megyn Kelly was leaving Fox News for NBC, and would be taking over the last hour of the Today show.
-Tamron Hall was witness to a lot of shake ups in the last year, including the Billy Bush incident.
+Tamron Hall is leaving all NBC networks and all related shows after being offered a significant raise.
+NBC released a statement reflecting their disappointment, but friends are not surprised.
+Last week, it was announced that Megyn Kelly was leaving Fox News for NBC and would be taking over the last hour of the Today show.
+Tamron Hall was witness to a lot of shake-ups in the last year, including the Billy Bush incident.

 Tamron Hall didn’t try very hard to mask her disdain for Billy Bush last year, even before the video came out of Bush and Trump disrespecting Nancy O’Dell, says the Inquisitr.
-Hall and many other NBC and Today employees went public, saying that they were uncomfortable working with Bush, and even before the suspension, Hall could be seen making faces on-air when Billy Bush made a joke.
+Hall and many other NBC and Today employees went public, saying that they were uncomfortable working with Bush.
+Even before the suspension, Hall could be seen making faces on-air when Billy Bush made a joke.

 Tamron Hall leaving NBC in wake of network canceling her hour of 'Today' https://t.co/wge29Fes3G